Audi R8 (Type 4S): R8 Coupé

 The new R8 has two production variants, the base 5.2 FSI model with a 540 PS V10 engine and the more powerful V10 Plus with a 610 PS engine.
 The body is lighter and stiffer, due to the substitution of several large aluminium parts in the shell by carbon fibre.
 Extra electronics are incorporated in the chassis as compared to the first generation to improve handling.
 The ‘Virtual Cockpit’ first introduced in the TT was also made available.
 The all-wheel-drive system and the 7-speed S-Tronic transmission are standard with no manual transmission available.
 The Quattro all-wheel-drive system used on the R8 is slightly rear-biased with power delivery to the wheels variable.
 A water-cooled front differential and a passive limited-slip rear differential along with an electromechanical power steering contribute to the agile handling of the car.
 The variable magnetic-ride suspension is available as an option but is exclusive to the European markets.

-The design reflects Audi's current design language implemented on all of its models.
+The design reflects Audi's current design language implemented on all of its models, as an evolution of Frank Lamberty's original design of the first generation.
 The distinctive "side-blades" present behind the doors on the Type 42 have now been split into two and are now present on the rear side windows and below the beltline.
 The side blades can be optioned in body colour.
 Audi's trademark LED headlamps were standard on the car and the newly developed laser headlamps are available as an option in Europe only.

 The R8 is available with 19-inch wheels as standard with 20-inch wheels available as an option.
 Carbon-ceramic brakes are also optional equipment.

 In July 2020, Audi announced that it would be discontinuing the 5.2 FSI model in the United States.
 A special model called the limited edition having production limited to 25 Coupes and 5 Spyders was introduced.
 The limited-edition is available in three special colours namely Mugello Blue with Pastel silver interior, Avus Silver with black interior with silver stitching, and Sonoma Green with black interior and red stitching.
 All cars have diamond-stitched Alcantara headliners along with special 20-inch milled silver wheels.